 When it comes to multiple market translation, social media platforms are prone to messing around with their rules.
-YouTube, for example, are scared of skewed view counts and have strict rules in place that must marketers must adhered to – just having different subtitles doesn’t quite cut it.
+YouTube, for example, are scared of skewed view counts and have strict rules in place that marketers must adhere to – just having different subtitles doesn’t quite cut it.
 In China meanwhile, there is a long list of words that you are simply not allowed to use (you’ll be banned from all networking if you do).

 Again, the key is to do your research, as well as continually staying on top of any developments in social media platforms’ policies.

 While it’s important to tailor your content to multiple markets via segmentation, it is equally important to unify all of these markets through one global brand account – the ‘daddy’ account.